Ad implementation policies

 If a website is in compliance with our programme policies and the company or owner of the website has given you permission to display ads on their website, then you may place your ad code on the same page as the other publisher's ad code.
 You will, however, need to contact your web hosting company or the owner of the website to obtain permission to display ads on their website.
 Additionally, you will only be credited for clicks and impressions on the ad units associated with your account.

-Bear in mind that a maximum of three ad units, three link units and two search boxes may be placed on one page.
-In addition, note that every publisher is responsible for the content of a website on which their ad code is placed.
-If a website is found to be in violation of our policies, then we will notify any publisher(s) whose ad code is on the website.
+Bear in mind that every publisher is responsible for the content of a site on which their ad code is placed.
+If a website is found to be in violation of our policies, we will notify any publisher(s) whose ad code is on the site.

 You are welcome to place AdSense on any page which complies with our programme policies, including hosted websites.
 However, note that in order to use AdSense, you might need to have access to your website's HTML source code.
 It is also your responsibility to check with your host and determine if using AdSense is a violation of their terms of service.